CloudTask/cloudtask-agent/README.md

 The cloudtask platform task work node.

-Join to the cloudtask runtime cluster, according to the runtime task distribution table information, responsibled for the final execution of the task.
+Join to the cloudtask runtime cluster, according to the runtime tasks distribution table information, responsibled for the final execution of the tasks.

 ### Documents
 * [APIs Manual](./APIs.md)